CGI is a registered 501(c)3 non-profit designed for the purpose of extending humanitarian support to those in need around the world.

 We believe that God loves every person on the planet and that this love is God’s irresistible appeal.
 God appeals to people through grace, hope, mercy, forgiveness, kindness, and a host of other ways.

 When people join our Dream Team, they join to be part of that irresistible force to tell a hurting world, “You are loved.
 You matter.
 There is hope.”
-While many of our influencers remain connected to Captivate Church, we have grown well beyond the walls of one church and are comprised of people from all across the spectrum representing the bigger capital “C” Church.
+In the time since our founding, we have grown well beyond the walls of one church and are comprised of people from all across the spectrum representing the bigger capital “C” Church.
 We even have supporters with no affiliation at all, but they can affiliate themselves with a group of people who love.

 CGI started in 2013 when a native-born Kenyan named Shadrack Were brought some of his American friends and fellow church members over to the slums of Kibera, Kenya and the rural areas of Muhuru Bay.
 Shadrack refused to tell his friends of any needs.
 He simply said, “God will show you.”
-By the end of the trip, the Americans knew that we could no longer go on with church as usual.
+By the end of the trip, the Americans knew that we could no longer go on with religion as usual.
 CGI was born.
 We built a $50,000 water well and tower to provide clean drinking water to people who, until that time, had never had access to clean drinking water.
-We have since begun a school, purchased animals, brought in technology, and started hosting vision trips.
-A great work has been started and even greater work is to come.
+We have since started a school, purchased animals for distribution, brought in technology, and started hosting vision trips.
+Great work has been started and even greater work is to come.

 Presently, we primarily work in the East African nation of Kenya.
 We have existing projects in the Kibera Slum as well as a very rural area of the country called Muhuru Bay.
 Future plans include expanding to other rural places and eventually to other nations.